BPC-157

 • Perform all handling using sterile technique and validated standard operating procedures (SOPs appropriate to the experimental model).

-• Record lot numbers, storage conditions, preparation methods, and any reconstitution or dilution parameters in laboratory documentation.
+• Record lot numbers, storage conditions, preparation methods in laboratory documentation.

 • Retain certificates of analysis (COAs) and incoming quality control documentation alongside study records.